dilanbhalla/security-advisories/reviews/http_server-509.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Path Traversal*<br><br>No fix is currently available for this vulnerability.
+*Path Traversal*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 Path traversal in https://www.npmjs.com/package/http_server via symlink
 <br><br>• Affected Versions: *